Facebook, Twitter pull Trump posts over coronavirus misinformation

 "This video includes false claims that a group of people is immune from COVID-19, which is a violation of our policies around harmful COVID misinformation," a Facebook spokesman said.
 A tweet containing the video that was posted by the Trump campaign's @TeamTrump account and shared by the president was also later hidden by Twitter Inc for breaking its COVID-19 misinformation rules.

-The White House and the Trump campaign did not immediately respond to requests for comment.
+The White House did not immediately respond to a request for comment.
 During a briefing at the White House, Trump repeated his claim that the virus had little impact on children.
 "Children handle it very well," he told reporters.
 "If you look at the numbers, in terms of mortality, fatalities ... for children under a certain age ... their immune systems are very very strong and very powerful.
 They seem to be able to handle it very well and that's according to every statistical claim."

 It was the first time Facebook had removed a Trump post for coronavirus misinformation, the company's spokesman said.
 It also appeared to be the first reported instance of the social media company taking down a post from the president for breaching its misinformation rules.